FallenGameR/Books/tls_mastery/TLS_Mastery.md

 # View pkcs file
 openssl pkcs12 -info -in site.p12
+openssl pkcs12 -info -in site.p12 -nodes
 ```

 - `-export` create PKCS archive file
 - `-inkey` private key
 - `-in` certificate file
 - `-certfile` additional certificates (that form the chain of trust to a Certificate Authority).
 Without the whole chain a certificate can not be validated.
+- `-nodes` to see the private key content unencrypted